Mr-Jack-Tung/trust-align/readme.md

 ## Overview

 LLMs are an integral part of retrieval-augmented generation (RAG) systems.
 While many studies focus on evaluating the quality of end-to-end RAG systems, there is a lack of research on understanding the appropriateness of an LLM for the RAG task.
-Thus, we introduce a new metric, TRUST-SCORE, that provides a holistic evaluation of the trustworthiness of LLMs in an RAG framework.
+Thus, we introduce a new metric, Trust-Score, that provides a holistic evaluation of the trustworthiness of LLMs in an RAG framework.
 We show that various prompting methods, such as in-context learning, fail to adapt LLMs effectively to the RAG task.
-Thus, we propose Trust-Align, a framework to align LLMs for higher TRUST-SCORE.
+Thus, we propose Trust-Align, a framework to align LLMs for higher Trust-Score.
 LLaMA-3-8b, aligned with our method, significantly outperforms open-source LLMs of comparable sizes on ASQA (↑10.7), QAMPARI (↑29.2), and ELI5 (↑14.9).

 ## Quick Links